TonyNyagah/local-library/README.md

 - [ ] Containerizing the application with Docker.
 - [ ] CI/CD integration.
 - [ ] Implement recommendations from the `Two Scoops of Django` book after completing the tutorial.
+- [ ] Add Django REST framework or Django Ninja to the project to create an API.
+- [ ] Create a frontend in Vue.

 ### The model design
 ![](design%20notes/local_library_model_uml.svg)